adam-bialy/traffic-stats/README.md

 # Website visit tracker

-A simple Flask API and application for tracking and viewing website visits.
+A simple Flask API for tracking and viewing website visits, and an associated web application for displaying them.

 I purposefully omitted several details, which have to be added in order for the app to work and which depend on preferences,